-- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving waterbodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - A significant part of the site has already largely vegetated and is developing more mature habitats.
-These areas are considered rehabilitated.
-The aerial photos demonstrate the contrast between the older vegetated cutaway and areas used recently for turf cutting.
-More intensive PCAS measures will be focused on bare peat areas.
-Targeted drain-blocking and other measures will be focused on suitable areas that have already revegetated, to improve their hydrological condition, where possible. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities on deep peat, or reed swamp and fen on shallower more alkaline peat and other subsoils, where possible. - Optimising hydrological conditions for the development of active raised bog on extant high bog, where possible. - Optimising hydrological conditions for the protection of any exposed archaeological structures, their retention in situ and preservation into the future, where possible. - Supporting current and future waste management infrastructure.
-Integrating rehabilitation measures with current waste management infrastructure.
-It is not proposed to carry out any rehabilitation actions to change or negatively affect any infrastructure.
-It is proposed to optimise hydrological conditions and re-wet areas in the surrounding cutaway peatland. - Integrating peatland rehabilitation with future planned renewable energy infrastructure on site.
-It is proposed to optimise hydrological conditions and re-wet areas in the surrounding cutaway peatland. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation) of peatlands used for industrial peat extraction at the bog in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits.
+- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving waterbodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities on deep peat, or reed swamp and fen on shallow more alkaline peat and other subsoils, where present. - Optimising hydrological conditions for the development of active raised bog on extant high bog. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Supporting amenity land-use.
+Integrating rehabilitation measures with any amenity infrastructure on site.
+It is not proposed to carry out any rehabilitation actions to change or negatively affect any amenity infrastructure. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation) of peatlands used for industrial peat production at the bog in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits. - Rehabilitation to be integrated with the existing trackway and amenity infrastructure.